 Lastly, we should also point out that you can easily integrate with other applications as well.

-For instance, you can easily combine CRM software with these phones in order to record your call information and to improve the basic caller ID feature.
+For instance, you can easily combine CRM software with these phones to record your call information and to improve the basic caller ID feature.

 Our Top Picks – The 3 Best Small Business Phone System